codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you fix a damaged jack-o-lantern?
-You use a pumpkin patch.
+Why is there always a gate around cemeteries?
+Because people are always dying to get in.

 ## Daily Trivia

-If you were to code software in this language you&#039;d only be able to type 0&#039;s and 1&#039;s.
+Australia, Japan, and Southeast Asia are in which ITU Region?
- 1. JavaScript
+ 1. Region 1
- 2. C++
+ 2. Region 3
- 3. Python
+ 3. Region 2
- 4. Binary
+ 4. Region 4

 <details>
   <summary>Answer</summary>
-  Binary
+  Region 3
 </details>